Examples • Example Applications

 development of forces in support components as a result of soil deformation.

-This approach is used in this analysis, based upon a one-foot problem width and the spacing for reinforcement shown in Table 1.
+This approach is used in this analysis, based on a one-foot problem width and spacing for reinforcement as shown in Table 1.
 See Section xxx for a description of the properties that are scaled using this approach.

 Row |